mitchharpur/openshift-console-debugging/docs/debugging/how-debugging-works.md

 ## Sum of the parts

-In order to inspect the run time state of a program, it is helpful to be able to control the runtime execution of the program and observe its state at any point during its execution.
-This is where a debugger proves useful.
-There are three parts that are neccesary to enable this capability:
+In order to inspect the run time state of a program, the capability to control the runtime execution of the program and observe its state at any point during its execution is very helpful.
+This is what a debugger does.
+There are three conceptual parts that are neccesary to enable this capability:

   - **Debuggee** :
   The part being debugged.
 This could be an executable binary or a web script running in a browser.